lkovari/kovariLAB/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.

-The LAB means, László, Ákos and Bálint.
-This website is an Angular playground for László and also a small webpages for his sons.
+The LAB means, L. Á. and B. This website is an Angular playground for L. and also a small webpages for his sons.

 ## Development server